Inspiration Station is an occasional series on ChiYAwriters.com highlighting the people, places, and works of art that inspire us as writers.

 Together, Sohane and Djelila beautifully demonstrate the multiplicity of narratives that inform feminism.
 And their differences highlight the importance of a feminism that does not demand uniformity.
 A feminism that respects equally the choice to wear a head scarf and to dye your hair.
 The choice to conceal and to reveal.

 Djelila: “I don’t want to live in fear.
 I don’t want my choices to be dictated by fear.
 I don’t want to be what others have decided I should be.
 I want to be myself.”

 Sohane: “I just want to be me.
 I don’t want to be ashamed of being Muslim and of practicing my religion.
 I’d like people to accept that.
 I don’t intend to harm anyone.”

 Djelila and Sohane want the same things.
 They want to live freely and without fear.
 And without anyone else feeling fearful of them.

-But their communities—their Muslim neighborhood, their secular school, their Algerian relatives, their French teachers—force them to choose one side or the other.
+But their communities—their Muslim neighborhood and their secular school, their Algerian relatives and their French teachers—force them to choose one side or the other.
 Force them to fit into narrow boxes.
 Force them, really, to have no choice at all.

 And the results are devastating.

 Most journalists talk about what they do not know, about matters they don’t take the trouble to understand.
 They adopt the clichés that suit them—take one aspect of an issue until it becomes a caricature. . .
 I can’t say that this isn’t reality.
 But it’s only one reality among many.

 This heartbreaking book shows us why diverse stories matter, in journalism and in fiction.
 Why we need many narratives.
 Why we need to weave a tapestry, not consign ourselves to a single thread.
 A thread that so often trips us up.